EdwinKuttappi/fastpage1/_posts/2022-12-18-Reflection.md

 [Unit 3 Sections 8 and 10]()

-My Score: **1/1**
+My Score: **0.9/1**

-Graded By: Ben
+Graded By: Varalu

-Comments: Nice flowchart, completed all work with good explanations
+Comments: I don't think your reverse list (w/o list.reverse()) or bubble sort algorithms work as intended.
+Also f-strings are used differently

 ## Reflection
 The presentation done by this group was pretty simple, I felt that I understood most of what they said.
 For the things I did not understand, I went back into their notes and tried to understand what they did.
 I had a lot of trouble with Exercise 2 but managed to do it.
 The quiz they had was pretty easy and I was also very impressed with the UI of the quiz.